MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: INTRODUCTION

-Our model is an improved version of the \textit{BayesWave} FastStart approximate maximum likelihood algorithm \cite{Neil-BWstart-2021}, which extracts non-Gaussian features from ground-based detectors.
-The existing algorithm reduces the convergence time for \textit{BayesWave} noise model \cite{Cornish_2015} over its large parameter space by staring the sampler's Markov-Chain-Monte-Carlo (MCMC) chains near a good initial solution \cite{Neil-BWstart-2021}.
+Our model is an improved version of the BayesWave \textit{FastStart} approximate maximum likelihood algorithm \cite{Neil-BWstart-2021}, which extracts non-Gaussian features from ground-based detectors.
+The existing algorithm reduces the convergence time for \textit{BayesWave} noise model \cite{Cornish_2015} over its large parameter space by starting the sampler's reversible-jump Markov Chain Monte Carlo (RJMCMC) chains near a good initial solution \cite{Neil-BWstart-2021}.
 This is crucial because the \textit{BayesWave} noise model uses hundreds of parameters to describe spline control points, Lorentzian lines, and glitch model wavelets in gravitational wave data.
 Without a good initial solution for this extensive parameter space, the sampler may require thousands of iterations to converge or reach an equilibrium posterior probability distribution.
 Through modifications described in this paper, we make the calculation of the glitch model significantly more efficient.

 Currently, the approximate maximum likelihood solution of the BayesWave \textit{FastStart}'s Glitch model \cite{Neil-BWstart-2021} is computed by whitening the data using an initial power spectral density estimate.
 The whitened data is then wavelet transformed at a geometric sequence of quality factor values using continuous Morlet-Gabor wavelets on a time and frequency grid.
-The wavelet transform creates an overcomplete time-frequency-quality factor (TFQ) map dense enough to capture the signal efficiently with the least number of wavelets \cite{Chatterji-2004}.
+The wavelet transform creates an overcomplete TFQ map dense enough to capture the signal efficiently with the least number of wavelets \cite{Chatterji-2004}.
 The loudest pixel (or region with the highest power) in the TFQ map is identified and used to reconstruct a wavelet, which is then subtracted from the whitened data.
-Since continuous, non-orthogonal wavelets overlap with their neighbors, the TFQ map is recomputed in the frequencies surrounding the subtracted wavelet.
+Since continuous, nonorthogonal wavelets overlap with their neighbors, the TFQ map is recomputed in the frequencies surrounding the subtracted wavelet.
 Wavelets corresponding to the brightest pixel are subtracted, and the TFQ map is recomputed iteratively until the signal-to-noise ratio (SNR) falls below a certain threshold.
-The reconstructed wavelets are then clustered using a combined approximate maximum likelihood solution to identify the minimum number of wavelets that best represents the glitch or signal.
+The reconstructed wavelets are clustered by proximity in grid space, after which a combined approximate maximum likelihood solution identifies the minimum number of wavelets that best represents the glitch or signal.